PoliticalGraveyard.com

 Grogan, John — of Eden, Rockingham County, N.C.
 Mayor of Eden, N.C.; elected 2009.
 Still living as of 2009.

 Grogan, John J. — of Hoboken, Hudson County, N.J.
 Democrat.
-Delegate to Democratic National Convention from New Jersey, 1952, 1956, 1964; mayor of Hoboken, N.J., 1953-65; candidate in primary for U.S. Senator from New Jersey, 1958.
-Still living as of 1965.
+Delegate to Democratic National Convention from New Jersey, 1952, 1956, 1964; mayor of Hoboken, N.J., 1953-65; candidate for U.S. Senator from New Jersey, 1958.
+Presumed deceased.
+Burial location unknown.

-Grogan, Patricia — Socialist Workers candidate for U.S. Senator from Illinois, 1978; Socialist Workers candidate for U.S. Senator from Wisconsin, 1988; Socialist Workers candidate for U.S. Senator from Utah, 1992.
+Grogan, Patricia — Socialist.
+Socialist Workers candidate for U.S. Senator from Illinois, 1978; Socialist Workers candidate for U.S. Senator from Wisconsin, 1988; Socialist Workers candidate for U.S. Senator from Utah, 1992.
 Female.
 Still living as of 1992.

 Grogan, Mrs. Peter — of Washington, D.C.
 Democrat.
 Alternate delegate to Democratic National Convention from District of Columbia, 1964.
 Female.
 Still living as of 1964.